tgasser/OSCAR/README.md

 ## Changelog

+###### v3.1.1
+This version is exactly the one used in the IPCC AR6.
+A number of functionalities were added, mostly for convenience.
+* WARNING: `fct_process` was renamed `mod_process` for consistency, which may affect existing run scripts.
+* Added: options in `fct_process_alt` to alter the structure of the bookkeeping module.
+The default structure is now defined over only one `bio_land` dimension instead of two (`bio_from` and `bio_to`) to reduce the model's memory demand.
+Mathematically, this is equivalent to the full structure, although extremely small differences can be seen because of the numerical solving.
+This can be tested using the provided `check_LUC_structure` script.
+* Added: an option to add a constant shift and/or some noise to the Monte Carlo parameters, through the new `adjust_config` function in `fct_genMC`.
+* Added: the `e_ohu` parameter representing the ocean heat uptake efficacy in the climate module (see e.g. [here](https://doi.org/10.1175/JCLI-D-12-00196.1)).
+For consistency, this parameter is set to one by default for all configurations.
+* Added: new metrics (`D_Flasc`, `d_CO2`, `CFF`, `d_OHC`) in `mod_process` to help diagnose the model ex-post.
+* Added: new regional aggregations consistent with the IPCC AR6.
+* Added: the `IPCC_AR6_parameters` script, to generate a set of prior parameters identical to those used in the IPCC AR6.

 ##### v3.1
 * Improved: land carbon cycle, exactly as described by Gasser et al. (2020).
 This comes with a recalibration of the module's preindustrial steady-state on TRENDYv7 models.
 * Changed: the formulation of `D_ewet` (wetlands areal emissions), to account for the new flexible structure of the land carbon cycle.
 This reduces the speed at which CH<sub>4</sub> emissions respond to a change in net primary productivity.